potetm/potetm.github.io/_posts/2014-11-06-responsive-design-frp.md

         (->> (bjb/add-source model)))
     model))
 ```

+We also use the initializer to set up a rule that resets `:highlighted` and `:selected`
+whenever the `:items` are empty.

+---

+#### Data Updates

+First, we define a function that can be used to dispatch events to functions
+that will update specific attributes of our model:

 ```clojure
 (defn update-model! [model events event-key update-key next-fn] (-> (b/filter events (comp not nil? #{event-key} first))